teticio/deej-ai.online-app/README.md

 ---
 ## Technical features

-* FastAPI backend server that handles calls to TensorFlow deep learning models, serves web content and manages the database (SQL, SQLite, etc.).
+* FastAPI backend server that handles calls to TensorFlow deep learning models, serves web content, manages the database (SQL, SQLite, etc.) and takes care of the Spotify authentication flow.
 * Dockerized for reproducibility.
 * Scalable and highly available Kubernetes deployment which is easy to install on a cloud or bare metal server using Helm.
 * SSL certificates for HTTPS connections provisioned automatically using Let's Encrypt.